Neon Bank Review 2024: The Best Swiss Digital Bank

 The positive reviews talk about several points:

-The negative reviews are also mentioning several specific points:
+The negative reviews also mentions several specific points:

 Given the excellent ratings and positive reviews, I would not worry too much about these negative ratings.
 Most negative reviewers do not read the conditions and complain they cannot open an account.